ethersphere/SWIPs/SWIPs/swip-0.md

 Once the SWIP is ready for the repository, the SWIP editor will:

-- Assign an SWIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this SWIP)
+- Assign a SWIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this SWIP)

 - Merge the corresponding pull request